-- A. The home occupation shall not involve the employment of any more than one person who does not reside at the location of the home occupation. - B. At least one member residing on the premises shall be the primary operator of the business. - C. The home occupation shall not require any exterior storage or display of equipment, materials, or appliances being serviced by the home occupation. - D. No more than 40 percent of the total floor area of any level of the primary structure shall be used for the home occupation. - E. The home occupation shall not require any exterior structural or aesthetic alterations to the dwelling unit that change the residential character of the dwelling unit. - F. The home occupation may have a sign, attached to the primary structure, not exceeding two square feet. - G. The home occupation shall not require increasing or enhancing the size, capacity, or flow of the water, gas, septic, sewer, or electrical system beyond what is standard for a residence. - H. No more than two additional parking spaces shall be added to the lot(s) on which the residence is located. - I. The home occupation shall not require the use of commercial vehicles for pickup and deliveries other than from the U.S. Postal Service or other express couriers. - J. Due to incompatibility with the residential character and qualities of residential zoning districts, no license shall be issued for a home occupation in any of the following trades or businesses: - 1.
-Automotive repair; - 2.
-Firearms and firearms' supplies dealers/sales/service; - 3.
-Group assembly or instruction involving more than four persons;
+- A. The home occupation shall not involve the employment of any more than one person who does not reside at the location of the home occupation. - B. At least one member residing on the premises shall be the primary operator of the business. - C. The home occupation shall not require any exterior storage or display of equipment, materials, or appliances being serviced by the home occupation. - D. No more than 40 percent of the total floor area of any level of the primary structure shall be used for the home occupation. - E. Business practices in accessory structures, such as detached garages and sheds, shall not be permitted. - F. The home occupation shall not require any exterior structural or aesthetic alterations to the dwelling unit that change the residential character of the dwelling unit. - G. The home occupation may have a sign, attached to the primary structure, not exceeding two square feet. - H. The home occupation shall not require increasing or enhancing the size, capacity, or flow of the water, gas, septic, sewer, or electrical system beyond what is standard for a residence. - I. No more than two additional parking spaces shall be added to the lot(s) on which the residence is located. - J. The home occupation shall not require the use of commercial vehicles for pickup and deliveries other than from the U.S. Postal Service or other express couriers.

+- K. Due to incompatibility with the residential character and qualities of residential zoning districts, no license shall be issued for a home occupation in any of the following trades or businesses:

+- 1. Automotive repair;

+- 2. Firearms and firearms' supplies dealers/sales/service (including gunsmithing);

+- 3. Group assembly or instruction involving more than four persons;

 - 4. Mobile oil change;

 - 5. Pest control services;

 - 6. Septic tank operation or repair;

 - 7. Taxicab/limousine services;

 - 8. Transporting autos for dealerships;

 - 9. Wrecker/towing service.